Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

 .. image:: img/step9.png

-When the page is created an interface of a page content editor will be:
+When the page has been created an interface of a page content editor would look like this:

 .. figure:: img/step10.png